-The indicated registration number, manufacturer's serial number and delivery month for each aircraft not yet delivered to United reflect our current expectations, although these may differ for the actual aircraft financed hereunder.
-United does not currently have the manufacturer's serial numbers for other than one of the Embraer ERJ 175 LL aircraft.
+(1) The indicated registration number, manufacturer's serial number and delivery month for each aircraft not yet delivered to United reflect our current expectations, although these may differ for the actual aircraft financed hereunder.
+United does not currently have the manufacturer's serial numbers for other than one of the Embrare ERJ 175 LL aircraft.
 The deadline for purposes of financing an Aircraft pursuant to this Offering is November 30, 2019 (or later under certain circumstances).
-The financing pursuant to this Offering of (1) deadline for purposes of financing an Aircraft pursuant to this Offering is November 30, 2019 (or later under certain circumstances).
 The financing pursuant to this Offering of each Aircraft is expected to be effected at or around the time of delivery of such Aircraft by the manufacturer to United, or, in the case of an Aircraft delivered to United prior to the date hereof, after United's determination to so finance such Aircraft.
 The actual delivery date for any aircraft may be subject to delay or acceleration.
 See "Description of the Aircraft and the Appraisals-Timing of Financing the Aircraft".
-United has certain rights to substitute other aircraft if the scheduled delivery date of any Aircraft and the Appraisals-Timing of Financing the Aircraft".
-United has certain rights to substitute other aircraft if the scheduled delivery date of any Aircraft and the Appraisals-Substitute Aircraft".
-The appraised value of each Aircraft as the have is the lesser of the average and median values of such Aircraft as appraised by three independent appraisal and consulting firms.
+United has certain rights to substitute other aircraft if the scheduled delivery date of any Aircraft is delayed for more than 30 days after the month scheduled for delivery.
+See "Description of the Aircraft and the Appraisals-Substitute of each Aircraft as the lesser of the average and median values of such Aircraft as appraised by three independent appraisal and consulting firms.
 Such appraisals indicate appraised base value, projected as of the scheduled delivery month of the applicable Aircraft, all but five of which are in the future.
 These appraisals are based upon varying assumptions and methodologies.
 An appraisal is only an estimate of value and should not be relied upon as a measure of realizable value.
-See "Risk Factors-Risk Factors Relating to the Certificates and the Offering-The Appraisals are only estimates of Aircraft value".
+See "Risk Factors Relating to the Certificates and the Offering-The Appraisals are only estimates of Aircraft value".
+The indicated registration number, manufacturer's serial number and delivery month for each aircraft not yet delivered to United reflect our current expectations, although these